hb020/sds1004x_bode/README.md

 If you have an old python version, you may also need to upgrade the ```typing_extensions``` version (as required by PyVISA-py).

+You should not need to install any other VISA drivers.

 ## Running The Program

 The source code is located in the [```sds1004x_bode```](/sds1004x_bode) directory of this repository.